 How to add a headrest attachment to your office chair

-A headrest attachment for office chair can greatly improve your workplace comfort.
+A chair headrest attachment can greatly improve your workplace comfort.
 It not only helps to keep you comfortable when sitting, but it also improves your posture and helps to keep your neck and upper back supported.

 You can also use a headrest attachment to increase your comfort when you’re on the phone or using your computer for long periods of time.